-This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions set by reference to the duration of the deficit recovery payments:
+This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions.
+In general, these are set by reference to the duration of the deficit recovery payments but as at 31 December 2021, under accounting rules the payments are not discounted since the remaining recovery plan is less than 12 months.
+No price inflation assumption is needed since pensionable stipends for the remainder of the recovery plan are already known.

-Dec-20 Dec-19 Dec-18
+Dec-21 Dec-20 Dec-19

-Discount rate 0.2% pa 1.1% pa 2.1% pa
+Discount rate 0.0% pa 0.2% pa 1.1% pa

-Price inflation 3.1% pa 2.8% pa 3.1% pa
+Price inflation n/a 3.1% pa 2.8% pa

-Increase to total pensionable payroll 1.6% pa 1.3% pa 1.6% pa
+Increase to total pensionable payroll -1.5% pa 1.6% pa 1.3% pa